barretlee/autoconfig-mac-vimrc/README.md

 # autoconfig-mac-vimrc

-I'm a front-end engineer, and also a vimer, maybe this config file is suitable for you.
+I'm a front-end engineer, and also a vimer, maybe the config file is suitable for you.
 This file did lots of things, such as:

 - install brew if not exist.
 - install fonts